OpenTextCollections/opentextcollections.github.io/index.md

 # Funding
-The project is funded by the DFG from 2023-2025 and will thereafter be funded by a consortium of research institutions similar to Language Science Press
+The project is funded by the DFG from 2023-2025 and will thereafter be funded by a consortium of research institutions similar to Language Science Press.

 # Project team
 Sebastian Nordhoff, Christian Döhler, Mandana Seyfeddinipur